Installing and Authenticating Your Terminal Agent

 Installation

 Claude Code installation has been simplified with official installers for each platform.
-Choose your operating system tab below to see platform-specific installation methods.
+Choose your tool tab, then your operating system tab below to see platform-specific installation methods.

 - Windows